theartifix/dockercom/README.md

 # dockercom
-Java Spring Service for communicating with Docker containers
+Java Service for communicating with Docker containers